iLert/terraform-provider-ilert/website/docs/r/user.html.markdown

 - `role` - (Optional) The user's role.
 Allowed values are `ADMIN`, `USER`, `RESPONDER`, `STAKEHOLDER`, `GUEST` or `VIEWER`.
 Default: `USER`
 - `shift_color` - (Optional) The hex code for the user's shift color.
 - `send_no_invitation` - (Optional) Boolean whether an invitation email notification is sent to the user.
 Defaults to `false`.
+- `purchase_seat` - (Optional) Boolean whether a license is bought for this user instead of checking the account's license quota.
+Defaults to `false`, so no configuration ever spends money unless this argument is written explicitly; creating a user beyond the licensed quota then fails with `QUOTA_EXCEEDED` and the apply stops. **Setting this to `true` buys a license and charges the account** at the price of the account's current plan, prorated for the rest of the billing period, and the license is not released when the user is deleted again.
+The purchase is unconditional: the API does not check whether a free seat is available first, so a user created with `purchase_seat = true` while the account still has free licenses buys one anyway.
+Only set it on a user that the account has no license for.
+The account also needs an active paid subscription and seat purchase by admins enabled in its billing settings, otherwise the apply fails.
+Only read when the user is created: changing it on an existing user has no effect, and removing the argument later refunds nothing.

 ## Attributes Reference